rjbma/redux-promise-reducer/README.md

 # redux-promise-reducer
-Provides an action creator and reducer that easily integrate with [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware).
+Provides an action creator and reducer that easily integrates with [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware).

 # Installation